kibb/LINA/README.md

 4. PixelRegressionModel_BF_1Plane: a pixel-regression neural network model that expects 1-plane brightfield inputs

 After installing the necessary system dependencies/environment, running the code is fairly simple.
 Please make sure the paths for the test data and the models are specified correctly, and to choose the model that is required.
 By default, PixelRegressionModel is loaded in the code.

-The typical running time on a desktop computer should be around a few minutes.
-The actual time varies depending on your system configuration.

 ## Citation